Origins

 BILL TUNSTALL

-• In 1980, the section of Acadia that runs where the Tennis Court Picnic shelter now sits was closed permanently.
+- In 1980, the section of Acadia that runs where the Tennis Court Picnic shelter now sits was closed permanently.

-• The Dog Park used to house the Jaycee Ball Field.
+- The Dog Park used to house the Jaycee Ball Field.

-• Fowlers Grocery store was where the pawn shop is now on Roxboro and Club before it moved to Brightleaf Square (They subsequently moved to alongside Morgan’s and after a couple of changes of ownership became ‘Parker and Otis’)
+- Fowlers Grocery store was where the pawn shop is now on Roxboro and Club before it moved to Brightleaf Square (They subsequently moved to alongside Morgan’s and after a couple of changes of ownership became ‘Parker and Otis’)

 The Museum of Life and Science

-The original “Museum” was called the “Children’s Museum”, founded in 1946, and was housed in the white house on the junction of Lavender and the Creek, on the right as you look upstream.
+The original “Museum” was called the “Children’s Museum”, founded in 1946, and was housed in the white house at the intersection of Lavender and the Creek, on the right as you look upstream.
 1960s Museums attractions included a two-headed calf and a stuffed wallaby!
 The Museum was moved to the South side of Murray where it became the Museum of Life and Science.
 The Mercury Redstone rocket was trucked up from Alabama on the back of local space enthusiasm driven by the training of Astronauts in Chapel Hill.

 Our beloved Bronto is just one of many exhibits from the original Dinosaur Trail (founded around 1970 by Richard Wescott and running until Hurricane Fran wreaked havoc in 1996).
 2009 saw the Save the Bronto campaign which raised over $20,000 to restore and protect the famed beheaded-Bronto.